PROGRAMS AND SERVICES

 Transportation: Required transportation services may include special transportation, equipment, transportation aides and special provisions.

 Recreation: This service provides instruction to enable your child to participate in appropriate leisure activities, including involvement in recreation programs.
 The facilitation of a student's involvement in appropriate community recreation programs will be provided by certified school personnel.

 This is a brief summary of the special education services and related services.
-For more detailed information on the above, please refer to the New Jersey Administrative Code and the Parental Rights In Special Education Booklet.
+For more detailed information about any of the above, please refer to the New Jersey Administrative Code and the Parental Rights In Special Education Booklet.